How To Add Content Locking In WordPress

 Last Words

 I hope this post helped you to add content locking in WordPress.
-If you still couldn’t do it, ask me.
+If you still can’t do it, ask me.
 I will be happy to help you.
-If you liked the post please share it with your friends and don’t forget to write your thoughts in the comment box.
+If you liked the post, please share it with your friends, and don’t forget to write your thoughts in the comment box.

 Your email address will not be published.
 Required fields are marked *